Monirul Islam (police officer)

 Md.
 Monirul Islam (born 15 June 1970) is former additional inspector general of the Bangladesh Police who served as head of the Special Branch.

-The position of chief (joint commissioner, carrying the rank of additional deputy inspector general) of Detective Branch (DB) of Dhaka Metropolitan Police (DMP) and the official spokesperson of this unit earned him much publicity, albeit, he came into wide attention as the point-man of the nation's counter terrorism offensive following Holey Artisan Bakery mayhem on July 1, 2016 (the grisly killing by violent extremists of twenty-two lives: nineteen foreigners, three natives and two higher rank police personnel) as the chief of Counter Terrorism and Transnational Crime (CTTC) that he pioneered, and is at the helm till date.
-It subsequently, spotted and cracked a number of terror-dens as well as curbed down the soaring extremist graph by neutralizing a good many violent-operators.
+The position of chief (joint commissioner, carrying the rank of additional deputy inspector general) of Detective Branch (DB) of Dhaka Metropolitan Police (DMP) and the official spokesperson of this unit earned Islam much publicity.
+He came into wide attention as the point-man of the nation's counterterrorism offensive following Holey Artisan Bakery mayhem on July 1, 2016, which involved the killing by violent extremists of twenty-two lives: nineteen foreigners, three natives and two higher rank police personnel, as the chief of Counter Terrorism and Transnational Crime (CTTC) that he pioneered, and is at the helm till date.
+It subsequently, spotted and cracked a number of terror-dens as well as curbed down the soaring extremist graph by neutralizing many violent-operators.

 Early life

 Islam was born in Gopalganj District.
 Islam did his graduation followed by master's in English from University of Dhaka.
 Later, he obtained his LLB in British Law from Northumbria University, UK.
 Islam did another master's, afterwards, in criminology along with his post graduate diploma (PGD) in genocide studies from University of Dhaka.